 Working with axial3D he had a replica 3D print created of the child’s twisted radius and ulna using the CT scans and used it as an aid to diagnosis and a guide to treatment.
 As a result of the insight gained from the 3D printed model, which would not have been available using only the scan information, the course of the treatment changed and the operating time was reduced from four hours to under 30 minutes.

-Find out more about how 3D Printing is revolutionising healthcare here or Contact the team to discuss how 3D printing can assist with your complex cases.
+Find out more about how 3D Printing is revolutionizing healthcare here or Contact the team to discuss how 3D printing can assist with your complex cases.